EAJS Conference Grant Programme in European Jewish Studies:

 The European Association for Jewish Studies (EAJS) invites applications to the EAJS Conference Grant Programme in European Jewish Studies for the academic year 2019/20.
 The purpose of this programme, which is funded by Rothschild Foundation Hanadiv Europe, is twofold: to foster cooperation among scholars involved in Jewish Studies across Europe, and to support early career researchers in this field to develop a professional network.

 Grants will be offered for two types of academic events, EAJS Conferences and EAJS Summer (or Winter) Schools.
-Academic excellence and the impact on network building in Jewish Studies across Europe will be key criteria, and international cooperation in the development of proposals is strongly encouraged.
+Academic excellence and the impact on network building in Jewish Studies across Europe will be key criteria.
+International cooperation in the development of proposals is strongly encouraged, as are applications that demonstrate a degree of public or Jewish communal impact.
 Events need to be held within the Academic Year 2019/20 (i.e. between 1 September 2019 and 31 August 2020).

 EAJS Conferences and Summer/Winter Schools may be devoted to any topic of relevance in Jewish Studies, including but not limited to Jewish history, Jewish thought, Jewish languages and literatures, Jewish history of science and knowledge, Jewish material heritage, and Jewish topics in the social and political sciences.
 Events need to be hosted by an academic institution based in a European country.